Modern seasonal Dutch

 When: Wed-Sat, from 7pm.
 The restaurant gives you a table for the night, so prepare to spend some time here.

 Good to know: You can specify meal restrictions, including no meat or no fish, in advance of your reservation.

-Alternatively: Among the more written-about modern, seasonal, and locavore-ish restaurants in Amsterdam are Bloesem (Binnen Dommersstraat 13-15, map), in Jordaan, and Restaurant De Kas (Kamerlingh Onneslaan 3, map), in Frankendael Park, which has the added bonus of being housed in a refurbished glass greenhouse flanked by its own nursery and gardens, from which it sources vegetables and herbs.
-Both of these restaurants are highly rated, offer tasting menus for €50 or less, and, while they don’t serve strictly “Dutch foods,” they always incorporate seasonal, local ingredients on their daily-changing menus.
+Alternatively: Among the more written-about modern, seasonal, and locavore-ish restaurants in Amsterdam is BAK (Van Diemenstraat 408, map), which highlights local and sustainably produced vegetables, meat, and fish on innovative menus, and Restaurant De Kas (Kamerlingh Onneslaan 3, map), in Frankendael Park, which has the bonus of being housed in a refurbished glass greenhouse flanked by its own nursery and gardens, from which it sources vegetables and herbs.
+Both of these restaurants are highly rated, offer tasting menus for €50 or less, and, while they don’t serve strictly “Dutch foods,” they always incorporate seasonal, local ingredients on their changing menus.